Meet the Team

 Successful treatment of vascular disease requires a multidisciplinary approach.
-We work in collaboration with the Mass General Institute for Heart, Vascular and Stroke Care to provide surgical options to help patients achieve their treatment goals.
+We work in collaboration with the Mass General Fireman Vascular Center to provide surgical options to help patients achieve their treatment goals.
 Our surgeons treat an increasing percentage of patients with vascular disease by performing minimally invasive or endovascular surgical methods.

 We offer the full spectrum of diagnostic and interventional medical procedures, including noninvasive vascular laboratory testing, state-of-the-art axial imaging techniques and the latest minimally invasive technologies to treat conditions such as: